Josh Mulligan: Dundee

+Hibernian

+Mulligan signed a four-year contract with Hibernian in June 2025.
+On 24 July 2025, Mulligan made his first competitive appearance for the Hibees in Denmark away to FC Midtjylland in the UEFA Europa League.
+On 17 August, Mulligan scored his first Hibernian goal in a Scottish League Cup victory away to Livingston.

 International

 Mulligan was selected for the Scotland under-21 squad in May 2022.
 He would make his international debut as a substitute in a goalless draw against Belgium in Group I of the 2023 UEFA European Under-21 Championship qualification.
 Five days later, he would make his first international start away to Denmark, and played the full 90 minutes in a 1–1 draw.
 In September 2022, Mulligan would score his first international goal in an away friendly against Northern Ireland.

+In October 2025, Mulligan received his first Scotland national football team call-up in advance of the 2026 FIFA World Cup qualifier at home to Belarus.
+Mulligan was an unused substitute in the 2–1 win.